additiveinverse/placeguntohead/contents/articles/below-me-reds.md

 i could be alone for a large portion of my shift
 i was in the dark for 90% of it (barring a few cigarette breaks)
 and once i started the next round of showings
-> i could sleep on the extra movie seats the other projectionist
+i could sleep on the extra movie seats the other projectionists
-> and i had fashioned into a couch
+and i had fashioned into a couch

 but the best part of this barely over minimum wage nightmare
 were thursday nights